Regenerationism: Origin

-The word regeneración entered the Spanish language in the early 19th century as a medical term, the antonym of corrupción (corruption); over time it became a metaphor for the opposite of political corruption.
-It became a new expression of the longstanding patriotic concern with the decline of Spain, a concern first expressed by the Arbitristas in the 16th and 17th centuries, then by Enlightenment thinkers and Bourbon reformers in the 18th century, sometimes satirized in the form of so-called Proyectismo ("Project-ism") attacked by José Cadalso in his Cartas marruecas ("Moroccan Letters").
-But late 19th century Regenerationism was specifically a reaction against the political system founded by Cánovas under the Bourbon restoration.
-Under Cánovas system, alternation between conservative and liberal parties was guaranteed by rigged elections.
-This made the late 19th century, after the last of the Carlist Wars, a period of an illusory stability sustained on the basis of massive political corruption.
-This false stability hid, for a time, the misery of the common people, the poor economic distribution of Spain's belated industrial revolution, caciquism, and the triumph of an economic and political oligarchy.
-Only Catalonia and the Basque Country had seen the sustained rise of an industrial capitalist bourgeoisie (early industrialization in Andalusia having largely failed).
-With the end of feudalism and, in particular, the fraud-ridden expropriation of ecclesiastical properties (see, for example, Ecclesiastical Confiscations of Mendizábal), and the failure of land reform efforts, practically all of Spain's potentially productive farmland was under unproductive use in latifundia (large estates).
-Wages were low and many Spaniards were day laborers living on the edge of hunger.
+The word regeneración entered the Spanish language in the early 19th century as a medical term, the antonym of corrupción (corruption).
+Over time, it became a metaphor for the opposite of political corruption and a new expression of the longstanding patriotic concern with the decline of Spain, a concern first expressed by the Arbitristas in the 16th and 17th centuries, then by Enlightenment thinkers and Bourbon reformers in the 18th century, sometimes satirised in the form of so-called Proyectismo ("Project-ism") attacked by José Cadalso in his Cartas marruecas ("Moroccan Letters").

+However, in the late 19th century, Regenerationism was specifically a reaction against the political system founded by Cánovas under the Bourbon restoration.
+Under the Cánovas system, alternation between conservative and liberal parties was guaranteed by rigged elections.
+That made the late 19th century, after the last of the Carlist Wars, a period of an illusory stability sustained on the basis of massive political corruption.
+That hid, for a time, the misery of the common people, the poor economic distribution of Spain's belated Industrial Revolution, caciquism, and the triumph of an economic and political oligarchy.
+Only Catalonia and the Basque Country had seen the sustained rise of an industrial capitalist bourgeoisie (the early industrialization in Andalusia having largely failed).
+With the end of feudalism and, in particular, the fraud-ridden expropriation of ecclesiastical properties (such as the Ecclesiastical Confiscations of Mendizábal), and the failure of land reform efforts, practically all of Spain's potentially productive farmland was under unproductive use in latifundia (large estates).
+Wages were low, and many Spaniards were day labourers lived on the edge of hunger.

 Regenerationism was strongly influenced by Krausism, the philosophy of Karl Christian Friedrich Krause, which proclaimed freedom of conscience.
 Introduced into Spain by Julián Sanz del Río, Krausism was very influential among liberal reformers in that country throughout the 19th century (combining with positivism in the latter portion of the century).
-Today, Regenerationism survives mostly as a component of Aragonese nationalism, for which it has long provided an ideological foundation.
+Today, Regenerationism survives mostly as a component of Aragonese nationalism for which it has long provided an ideological foundation.